-You read that right—the highly popular R1 and even more of a bestseller R3 have relinquished the throne to a new Uniden radar detector, the R7.
-When the community first learned of the development, it quickly became posed as the year’s top radar detector, a title which speaks of the community’s confidence in the brand based on its product.
+When the community first learned of the new development, it quickly became posed as that year’s best radar detector, a title that speaks of the community’s confidence in the brand based on its product.

-The text on it will also be larger than before, which will help in its readability.
-It will have a light sensor and an auto dimming function that is dependent on the lighting conditions.
+The text on is also be larger than the past models from Uniden, which will help in its readability and use when there are speed traps around.
+It has light sensor and an auto-dimming function that is dependent on the lighting conditions.